Rescue and Recovery of Configuration File

 - Type yes to remove configuration and log files and revert to the factory default configuration.

-- Complete the initial configuration of the switch.
+- Complete the initial configuration of the device.